 Interactions with proteins

-The general conclusion is that interactions with proteins are potentially important for ionic species (and for neutral maybe as well), but it is not yet possible to derive criteria for regulatory purposes (Goss et al. 2013; Schlechtriem et al. 2015).
+The general conclusion is that interactions with proteins are potentially important for ionic species (and maybe for neutral as well), but it is not yet possible to derive criteria for regulatory purposes (Goss et al. 2013; Schlechtriem et al. 2015).

 A study measuring partitioning of neutral organic compound to structural proteins (i.e. muscle protein, collagen, gelatin) concluded that it occurred less than it was the case for bovine serum albumin, which is frequently studied.
-The authors present also correlations with Kow and poly-parameter linear free energy relationships, however indicate that further research on ionic compounds is needed (Endo et al. 2012)
+The authors also present correlations with Kow and poly-parameter linear free energy relationships, however, indicate that further research on ionic compounds is needed (Endo et al. 2012).

 Another explored the approach of molecular docking (i.e. modelling the interaction of the substance and the protein given its 3D-configuration).
 The method was illustrated with perfluorinated alkyl acids.
 The authors conclude, that there is a variety of possible protein that can interact with substances and thus affect its fate, however data for validation of such approaches is still limited in order to develop a screening tool (Ng & Hungerbuehler 2015).